Operation Kipling: Establishment

 An advance party of Kipling consisting of five men under Captain Derrick Harrison was dropped on the night of 13 August, at Les Placeaux in the Foret de Merry-Vaux.
 More men and Jeeps were delivered by C-47s by parachute during the evenings of the following days.
 The party established a base and was to lay low and make contacts with the local resistance forces.

 During this time operation Transfigure was cancelled - following the breakout from Normandy the situation in the area at the time was constantly changing: the US Third Army was driving toward Reims, while other Allied forces were advancing from the south following the landings of Operation Dragoon.
 The SAS troopers instead were to undertake patrolling and set up ambushes instead, and link with the armies.
-The SAS thus encountered Americans troops in towns and villages they were in the process of or were about to liberate.
+The SAS thus encountered American troops in towns and villages they were in the process of or were about to liberate.
 Very few German troops had been encountered.